raghubetina/primer-photogram/README.md

 1. On the new photo form, the user should not have to provide their ID number.
 Fix it using Devise's `current_user` helper method.

-1. Create an RCAV: When I visit [http://localhost:3000/my_photos](http://localhost:3000/my_photos), I should see only my own photos.
-Don't worry about styling for now, just get the right data to show up.
+1. Create an RCAV: When I visit [http://localhost:3000/users](http://localhost:3000/users), I should see an index of all users.
 Add a link to the navbar.

+1. Create an RCAV: When I visit [http://localhost:3000/users/1](http://localhost:3000/users/1), I should see the details of user #1 along with all of his or her photos.

 1. Create an RCAV: When I visit [http://localhost:3000/my_likes](http://localhost:3000/my_likes), I should see only the photos that I have liked.
-Don't worry about styling for now, just get the right data to show up.
 Add a link to the navbar.

 1. On the photo show page, I should only see the "Edit" and "Back" buttons if it is my own photo.